SimiaCryptus/examples.deepart.studio/README.md

 [![](http://examples.deepartist.org/img/1ffd8be3-baaa-47a0-b400-17c0a359e324.gif)](http://examples.deepartist.org/StyleTransferSweep/51a88a4d-70c2-4687-8bd8-fd3abed2be07/51a88a4d-70c2-4687-8bd8-fd3abed2be07.html)

 ### Determinism and Jitter
 Why start with white noise when we do a style transfer?
-Wouldn’t it be faster to start with the content image itself and change it to match the desired style?
+Wouldn’t it be faster to start with the mask image itself and change it to match the desired style?
 One reason is that this heavily biases the result in a way you will have trouble controlling, but another is that the result is deterministic.
 If we start with noise, there is an inherent randomness to our resulting image that makes it unique.
 If we use this randomness to produce an animation, we get a unique jittery effect:

 [![](http://examples.deepartist.org/img/3be18c8e-308e-4fc3-9a99-2f520c303504.gif)](http://examples.deepartist.org/AnimatedStyleTransfer/8cc2213a-47e2-4f66-aba2-94c445b61efc/8cc2213a-47e2-4f66-aba2-94c445b61efc.html)